-Accordingly, on a defendant's motion for dismissal, the trial court must hold an evidentiary hearing to provide the defendant with an opportunity to show the "medical purpose" defense stated under § 8.
+Accordingly, on a defendant's motion for dismissal under § 8 of the MMA, the trial court must hold an evidentiary hearing to provide the defendant with an opportunity to show the medical-purpose defense set forth in § 8.
 See MCL 333.26428(b).
-At the close of the hearing, the trial court must evaluate all the evidence in the light most favorable to the prosecution to determine whether there is a question of fact on any of the elements stated under § 8(a).
-See Riley, 468 Mich at 139-140 (noting that the trial court must evaluate a motion for a directed verdict by examining the evidence in a light most favorable to the prosecution to determine whether a rationale trier of fact could have found the elements at issue).
-If no reasonable jury could find that the defendant failed to establish a § 8 defense, then the trial court must dismiss the charges.
+At the close of the hearing, the trial court must evaluate all the evidence in the light most favorable to the prosecution to determine whether there is a question of fact on any of the elements of the defense.
+See Riley, 468 Mich at 139-140 (noting that the trial court must evaluate a motion for a directed verdict by examining the evidence in a light most favorable to the prosecution to determine whether a rational trier of fact could have found the elements at issue).
+If no reasonable jury could find that the defendant had failed to establish a § 8 defense, then the trial court must dismiss the charges.
 MCL 333.26428(b).
 If, however, a reasonable jury could conclude that the defendant had not established one or more elements, then dismissal is not appropriate; rather, the case must be submitted to a jury on the merits.
-Lemmon, 456 Mich at 646-647.
+See Lemmon, 456 Mich at 646-647.

-Turing to the evidentiary hearing at issue here, I conclude that, even if Anderson did not need an expert to establish that the amount of marijuana and plants that he had were "reasonably necessary" under § 8(a)(2), he nevertheless was not entitled to the dismissal of the charge against him under § 8(b).
-See MCL 333.26428(a), (b).
-As noted above, a defendant may not assert a "medical purpose" defense under § 8 unless the defendant first shows that he or she complied with the remainder of the MMA, which includes compliance with the limitations stated under § 4.
-See King, Mich App, slip op at 3.
-Here, it was undisputed that Anderson had a total number of marijuana plants that exceeded the limit of 12 provided under § 4.
+Turning to the evidentiary hearing at issue here, I conclude that even if Anderson did not need an expert to establish that the amount of marijuana and number of plants that he had were "reasonably necessary" under § 8(a)(2), he nevertheless was not entitled to the dismissal of the charge against him under § 8(b).
+As noted earlier in this opinion, a defendant may not assert a medical-purpose defense under § 8 unless the defendant first shows that he or she complied with the remainder of the MMA, which includes compliance with the limitations set forth in § 4.
+King, 291 Mich App at 510.
+In this case, it was undisputed that Anderson had a total number of marijuana plants that exceeded the limit of 12 provided in § 4.
 Further, it was undisputed that the plants that Anderson was growing behind his garage were not in an enclosed, locked facility.
 See MCL 333.26424(a).
-Because he failed to comply with the limitations on the possession of marijuana and marijuana plants stated under § 4, he was not entitled to the dismissal of the charge against him under § 8(b).
-See King, Mich App slip op at 5 ("Because [the] defendant failed to comply with the strict requirements in the MMA that he keep the marijuana in an 'enclosed, locked facility,' he is subject to prosecution . . . and the trial court abused its discretion by dismissing the charges against [the] defendant.").
-This is true without regard to whether the amount of marijuana and marijuana plants that Anderson possessed could otherwise be considered reasonably necessary to ensure an uninterrupted supply of marijuana to treat his medical condition or symptoms.
-Consequently, because he clearly failed to establish his § 8 defense on other grounds, it is unnecessary to determine whether Anderson had to present expert testimony in order to establish the reasonableness of the amount of marijuana or marijuana plants that he possessed.
-See, e.g., Acox v Gen Motors Corp, 192 Mich App 401, 408; 481 NW2d 749 (1991) (declining to address a legal issue because consideration of the issue would be dicta given the Court's determination that the statute did not apply under the facts of the case).
+Because he failed to comply with the limitations on the possession of marijuana and marijuana plants set forth in § 4, he was not entitled to the dismissal of the charge against him under § 8(b).
+See King, 291 Mich App at 514 ("Because defendant failed to comply with the strict requirements in the [MMA] that he keep the marijuana in an 'enclosed, locked facility,' he is subject to prosecution . . . and the trial court abused its discretion by dismissing the charges against defendant.").
+This is true without regard to whether the amount of marijuana and number of marijuana plants that Anderson possessed could otherwise be considered reasonably necessary to ensure an uninterrupted supply of marijuana to treat his medical condition or symptoms.
+Consequently, because he clearly failed to establish his § 8 defense on other grounds, it is unnecessary to determine whether Anderson had to present expert testimony in order to establish the reasonableness of the amount of marijuana or number of marijuana plants that he possessed.
+See, e.g., Acox v Gen Motors Corp (On Remand), 192 Mich App 401, 408; 481 NW2d 749 (1991) (declining to address a statutory legal issue because consideration of the issue would be dicta given the Court's determination that the statute did not apply under the facts of the case).